hgducharme/meatball/README.md

 make
 ```

-If successful, you should see the executable as `meatball.app` in the root directory.
+If successful, you should see the executable `/bin/meatball`

 # Tests